KCRG-TV

 KCRG-TV (channel 9) is a television station licensed to Cedar Rapids, Iowa, United States, serving Eastern Iowa as an affiliate of ABC, MyNetworkTV, and The CW.
-Owned by Gray Media, the station has studios on Second Avenue Southeast in downtown Cedar Rapids, and its transmitter is located near Walker, Iowa.
+Owned by Gray Media, the station maintains studios on Second Avenue Southeast in downtown Cedar Rapids; its transmitter is located near Walker, Iowa.

 History

 During the late 1940s, the Cedar Rapids Gazette, then-owners of KCRG (1600 AM), filed an application with the Federal Communications Commission (FCC) for a TV station license.
 At the time, the FCC had a backlog of over 200 applications and had decided not to proceed with action on further applications until the backlogged requests could be filled.

 After the backlog was cleared, many applications were filed for licenses.
 The Gazette Company did not want to compete for a license and decided to withdraw the initial application.
 Instead, it joined with a number of other investors as Cedar Rapids Television Company (CRTV), which was granted a license for channel 9.
 The station began broadcasting October 15, 1953.

 Initially, the station was known as KCRI-TV because the other investors did not want the new television station so closely identified with the Gazette newspaper.
 The radio station also took the KCRI call sign because one of the television station's managers suggested that every mention of "KCRG" on-air was a promotion for the newspaper—one for which the Gazette would have to pay each time.
 After about a year of operation, the Gazette bought out its partners in CRTV and the station was renamed KCRG-TV in 1954.

 From 1954 to 2015, the station remained under the ownership of Gazette Communications, which was renamed the SourceMedia Group in mid-2010.
 After the 1996 sale of WHO-TV in Des Moines, KCRG-TV was the only locally owned and operated television station left in Iowa.
 KCRG started broadcasting in high-definition television in January 2003.
 The station also had the first news helicopter in Iowa, "NewsCopter 9".